Posted in Model/Display Homes, Neighborhoods

 SF Examiner Nov 13, 1920

 The Oakland Real Estate Board held a contest to name the new residential district along Moraga Road in the hills behind Piedmont.
-The syndicate owned the area comprising 2500 acres of residential land and a business section.
+The syndicate owned the area, which comprises 2500 acres of residential land and a business section.
 The prize for the best name was $50.00.

 Oakland Tribune 1919